 The female writer is alone on the bus when approached by three men.
 She is out numbered 3:1, they are larger than her, they won't take no for an answer, and are trying to get her to go off with them (without anyone else knowing her whereabouts).
 Thankfully, this story has a happy ending thanks to a passing good Samaritan.

 This guy seems to have come to the conclusion that America's goal in The Vietnam War was, rather than keep the communist-friendly North from conquering the America-friendly South, to eliminate the Vietnamese people entirely.
-On top of that, he seems to think Americans in general are still looking for "survivors" and killing them on sight.
+On top of that, he seems to think Americans in general are still looking for "survivors" and killing them on sight, even when they're in another country (this story takes place in London).
 What makes it fridge horror is that he is completely fine with the idea of one of the most powerful militaries in the world deciding other races no longer deserve to exist.
 He even threatens an actual Vietnamese person with "calling the Americans" to come shoot him when said Vietnamese person dares to suggest that maybe he has no clue what he's talking about.

 While the ending of this story puts the complainer in something of an Ironic Hell (in a very long wait line for cancelling their service), you have to wonder what this company's doing wrong in order to get such a long line.
 The people trying to get the service cancelled can't all be making mistakes like the customer in the story.